 h.
-Town Center.
-The Town Center designation is intended to provide specific locations where centers with high levels of a variety of activities can be planned.
-It is anticipated that developments in the Town Center designation will include a broad range of land uses with the expectation that the land use combinations will be complimentary in nature.
+Urban Center.
+The Urban Center designation is intended to provide specific locations where centers with high levels of a variety of activities can be planned.
+It is anticipated that developments in the Urban Center designation will include a broad range of land uses with the expectation that the land use combinations will be complimentary in nature.

 It is expected that the Urban Center areas will differ from the Mixed Use designation.
-While the Mixed Commercial and Residential areas will provide with developments that maintain a suburban character, the Town Center areas will accommodate developments that truly promote and centers that maintain urban characteristics.
+While the Mixed Commercial and Residential areas will provide developments that maintain a suburban character, the Urban Center areas will accommodate developments that truly promote urban characteristics.

 The use of materials and design patterns that will contribute towards the creation of an interesting and inviting atmosphere will be mandatory.
-The inclusion of parks, plazas and broad pedestrian walks will be expected with individual development's designs.
-The mass and height of structures in the Town Center District will exceed that of the other districts in the community.
+The inclusion of parks, plazas and broad pedestrian walks will be expected with each individual development's design.
+The mass and height of structures in the Urban Center District will exceed that of the other districts in the community.
 Gradation standards for structures bulk shall be employed so as to create logical functioning transitions between this district and others.

 These centers will be defined by compact developments with most parking provided in structures and at street level.
-Also, the incorporation of mass transit facilities shall be considered an essential element in the design of Town Centers.
+Also, the incorporation of mass transit facilities shall be considered an essential element in the design of Urban Centers.